Gage-Technologies/gigo-documentation/workspace/workspace_overview_1.md

 </br>

-Not all workspace configs are created equal.
+Not all DevSpace configs are created equal.
 Some are custom-built for an individual purpose and may only be useful for a specific project.
 However, some are very applicable to a wide variety of specific use cases.